att-innovate/torc-wedge-centos-fboss/README.md

 - [OpenNSL][1], the Open Network Switch Library that is required by the Trident II switch chip only supports **CentOS 6.5**.
 - [Facebook Wedge 16X (pdf)][2] comes with **CentOS 6.5** pre-installed, reason see above.
 - [FBOSS][3], the Facebook Open Switching System Software for controlling the switch comes with build instructions for **Ubuntu 14.04**.
+But it requires OpenNSL kernel modules which are only available for **CentOS 6.5**.

 #### The Hack ####